shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

         _;
     }
 ```

-These modifiers will be used to control who has access to specific functions
+These modifiers will be used to control access to specific functions.

 ```
     function createProposal(
         string calldata description,